Your browser doesn't support JavaScript api – Page 3 – Windows Programming

 style – Specifies the class style(s).
 Styles can be combined by using the bitwise OR (|) operator.
 The style can be any combination of the following: CS_BYTEALIGNCLIENT, CS_BYTEALIGNWINDOW, CS_CLASSDC, CS_DBLCLKS, CS_GLOBALCLASS, CS_HREDRAW, CS_NOCLOSE, CS_OWNDC, CS_PARENTDC, CS_SAVEBITS, CS_VREDRAW.

-RegisterClassEx – Before a window can be displayed on the screen it must be registered.
-RegisterClassEx() accepts a single parameter with the address of the WNDCLASS struct.
+RegisterClassEx – Before a window can be displayed on the screen, it must be registered.
+RegisterClassEx() takes a single parameter: the address of the WNDCLASS struct.
 The registered class name is later called in the CreatWindowsEx function.

-In addition to the WNDCLASSEX structure, a window can be registered with the depreciated WNDCLASS structure and the associated RegisterClass function.
-The main difference between the two is the inclusion of a size parameter and a parameter to specify the handle to a small icon for the window.
+In addition to the WNDCLASSEX structure, a window can be registered using the deprecated WNDCLASS structure and the associated RegisterClass function.
+The main difference between the two is that WNDCLASSEX includes a size member and an additional member that specifies a handle to a small icon for the window.

-For a more detailed explanation of these styles and options use the following resource.
+For a more detailed explanation of these styles and options, refer to the following resource:

 https://docs.microsoft.com/en-us/windows/win32/api/winuser/ns-winuser-wndclassexw

-Windows also offers a standard selection of predefined child window classes which can be used to implement the functionality of common controls.
+Windows also provides a standard set of predefined child window classes, which can be used to implement the functionality of common controls.

 CreateWindow

 A Window is created by a call to the CreateWindowEx() or CreateWindow() function.
-CreateWindowEx differs from CreateWindow in that it offers an extended window style.
+CreateWindowEx differs from CreateWindow in that it uses an extended window style.
 The prototype for this function is

 HWND CreateWindowEx( DWORD dwExStyle, LPCTSTR lpClassName, LPCTSTR lpWindowName, DWORD dwStyle, int x, int y, int nWidth, int nHeight, HWND hwndParent, HMENU hmenu, HANDLE hinst, LPVOID lpvParam )